Identifying Open Door Threats in the OR to Reduce Surgical Site Infections

 In conclusion, the use of old refrigerators for storing vaccines poses significant risks that can compromise vaccine integrity, potency, and effectiveness.

-Temperature inaccuracies, inadequate air circulation, a lack of compliance with regulatory standards, and limited storage capacity are among the key challenges associated with old refrigerators.
+Temperature inaccuracies, inadequate air circulation, noncompliance with regulatory standards, and limited storage capacity are among the key challenges associated with old refrigerators.

-To ensure the safety and efficacy of vaccines, healthcare providers and policymakers must prioritize the use of modern, well-maintained refrigeration equipment that meets current regulatory standards and guidelines.
+To ensure the safety and efficacy of vaccines, healthcare providers and policymakers must prioritize modern, well-maintained refrigeration equipment that meets current regulatory standards and guidelines.

 By investing in proper vaccine storage infrastructure and adherence to best practices, we can safeguard the integrity of the cold chain and protect public health.

-Additionally, Sonicu temperature monitoring systems and similar products offer comprehensive solutions for ensuring the safety and efficacy of refrigerators used to store sensitive materials like vaccines.
+Additionally, Sonicu temperature-monitoring systems and similar products offer comprehensive solutions to ensure the safety and efficacy of refrigerators used to store sensitive materials such as vaccines.

 Advanced monitoring solutions like Sonicu help healthcare providers maintain optimal temperature conditions and uphold the integrity of vaccine storage protocols.